How to Prevent the Stomach Flu Naturally

-Last week I gave you some great natural cold and flu prevention and therapy tips.
-This week I’m sharing the best stomach virus prevention tips I have.
 I don’t know about you, but I’d much rather have a respiratory virus (cold) than a stomach virus.
-When I have a cold, I still function during the day at a pretty high rate.
-As long as I get enough sleep and I utilize my natural cold therapies and remedies, I don’t lose too much of my day to being sick.
+When I have a cold, I still function pretty well during the day.
+As long as I get enough sleep and I utilize my natural cold remedies, I can get through the day without too much trouble.

 However, when I am hit with a stomach virus, my entire world comes to a screeching halt.
 And, because I’d rather not discuss the worst symptoms of a stomach virus, I won’t explain to you why my whole world stops.
 But you know.

-So, I have found that the best way of dealing with a stomach virus and avoiding days on end of laundry and a zombie-like existence is to prevent myself from getting sick in the first place.
-This was fairly easy until I re-entered the work force last year.
-Before I became a working mom I could just stay home and avoid the world of germs that is alive and well out there.
-But now that I must be out there I’ve had to up my prevention game.
+I have found that the best way of dealing with a stomach virus and avoiding days on end of laundry and a zombie-like existence is to prevent myself from getting sick in the first place.

 My go-to stomach virus prevention remedies are . . . *drum roll* . . . animal fat and gelatin!

 That’s right!
-I eat lots of good saturated fat – butter, cream, whole milk, and others– and I get gelatin in my diet from a couple of sources.
+I eat lots of good saturated fat – butter, cream, whole milk, and coconut oil – and I get gelatin in my diet from a couple of sources.
 The main source of gelatin in my diet is homemade bone broth (from local, pastured chickens, preferably).
 I also eat snacks made with grass-fed gelatin.

 Let’s get to the good stuff!
 How can you get more fat and gelatin into your diet?
-Well, naturally, you can eat full-fat dairy products, consume more coconut oil (which has anti-viral and anti-bacterial properties) and eat animal fats such as bacon drippings, chicken skin and chicken fat.
+Well, naturally, you can eat full-fat dairy products, consume more coconut oil and eat animal fats such as bacon drippings, chicken skin, and chicken fat.